AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/231c3ee6-257f-4965-adc2-de9ce263c73b)

 Some players don't like the hand lasers on at all times.
-If they get in your way, look left and you can hide them anytime you want.
+If they get in your way, look right to find the option, you can hide them anytime you want.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/0cf8d737-d59c-499e-9c9a-2030caca2dbd)